 We don't know if there's a book about cooking that we've thought about more than this one by Tamar Adler, a former Chez Panisse cook who was once an editor at Harper's Magazine.
 It's about cooking simply, and enjoying the simple meals that naturally follow from thinking about your ingredients in cycles.
 We forget, sometimes, that the leftover stems from blanched broccoli are wonderful cooked with olive oil and piled on toast; that their cooking liquid could be the base of a soup; that the stems of greens like Swiss chard and kale make a lovely pesto.
 She reminds us that stale bread can make something delicious and that yesterday's bean broth could be the start of a pasta dish today.
 This book sends the valuable message that dinner doesn't always need to be a big deal.

 If her first two books are any indication, Nancy Singleton Hachisu is poised to become the Julia Child of traditional Japanese home cooking.
-In this, her second book, she tackles the deeply fascinating—and even more delicious—world of Japanese preserving.
+In her second book, she tackles the deeply fascinating world of Japanese preserving.
 From easy pickles made by packing foods in miso (kabocha squash! eggs! apple pears!) to homemade miso, salt-rubbed vegetables, and air-dried fish, this should be the next frontier in all your home preservation undertakings.
-I'm getting excited just thinking about it.

 Manhattan chef Jody Williams's Buvette: The Pleasure of Good Food is as charming and inviting as the restaurant that inspired it.
 This is a book to get greasy and damp as you cook through its pages, and it's a nightstand read, dreamy and warm, to flip through as you wind down.
 Channeling a traditional French bistro, with a bit of Italy and a touch of New York thrown in, the recipes are classics, both inspirational and totally doable.
 Some are so simple that they hardly count as recipes at all—they're more like suggestions for how to better your day with a plate of food, from breakfast through dessert after a lingering, late-night supper.
 Perfect for your impossibly, effortlessly stylish friend.